 - Move the front seats as far away as possible from the airbag to allow enough room for it to inflate

 - Children under the age of 12 should be seated in the backseat

 - If using an infant or child restraint system, or booster cushion, ensure it is fitted for the childs height and weight properly

 - Never install a rear-facing child restraint system in a seat with an airbag

 Restraint safety is of the utmost importance and all states and provinces require the use of seat belts and the proper child seats.

 Airbag deployment injuries can seriously impair victims and in worst case scenarios wrongful death.
 If you or anyone you know is seeking legal counsel after having been injured in an accident where an airbag was deployed, our lawyers may be able to help.

 The team at Greg Monforton and Partners have been helping accident injury victims since 1981 and can assist you throughout the entire litigation process.
-We are committed to protecting the rights of the injured and have offices located in Windsor while also providing our legal services to the following areas:
+We are committed to protecting the rights of the injured and have an office located in Windsor where we provide our legal services to the following areas: